Collection Development Manual

 Collection Evaluation

-QUT Library carries out collection evaluation to ensure that information resources are being utilised effectively and meeting the changing information needs of clients.
+QUT Library carries out collection evaluation to ensure that information resources are being utilised effectively and are meeting the changing information needs of clients.
 Evaluation may occur in response to:

 • course accreditation requirements (to meet the requirements of professional organisations such as the Australian Psychological Society)